Allergies are characterised by autoimmune responses to certain stimuli. These reactions can cause inflammation and swelling in the affected region.

 Refer to the relevant page for each product to find out more.

 Can I take them with other medications?

 Some medicines may inhibit the function of these products.
-When buying allergies treatment you should let your prescriber know when undergoing consultation if you are taking anything else, so that they can weigh up the potential risks and benefits; and if necessary, modify your administration to make your prescribed course more suitable.
+When buying allergy treatment you should let your prescriber know when undergoing consultation if you are taking any other medicines, so that they can weigh up the potential risks and benefits; and if necessary, modify your administration to make your prescribed course more suitable.